Maximize Your Streaming Performance: The Best CPUs for Streamers

 8.75

-Even though this CPU is one of the flagships from Intel’s last generation, it remains a great choice for people who are looking for a CPU that will support streaming and gaming needs.
+Although this CPU is one of the flagship models from Intel’s latest generation, it continues to be an excellent choice for those seeking a CPU that can handle both streaming and gaming requirements.

-This comes from having features like 16 cores, equally divided with 8 being performance cores and 8 being efficiency cores, as well as the 24 threads that make it possible for 12900K to boost up to 5.2 GHz.
+This is due to features such as 16 cores, evenly split into 8 performance cores and 8 efficiency cores, along with 24 threads that enable the 12900K to boost up to 5.2 GHz.

-It also draws more power than 13600K does, making the power efficiency lower, as well.
+It also consumes more power than the 13600K, resulting in lower power efficiency.

-Finally, there isn’t a cooler that comes in the box with it, so you will have to spend additional funds for that, which is another addition to the higher price that you would already be paying.
+Finally, there isn’t a cooler included in the box, so you will need to spend extra money for that, which adds to the already higher price you would be paying.

 Pros